 - Marinate the chicken overnight.
 Slash the legs down to the bone to help them cook faster and for flavour penetration.

 - Light a jerk pan or BBQ and rake the coals.
-Plonk a chunk of your favourite smoking wood at the side of the coals and place the grill rack so that it’s about 8-10 inches away from the coals, not too close.
+Plonk a chunk of your favourite smoking wood at the side of the coals or even some coconut husks and place the grill rack so that it’s about 8-10 inches away from the coals, not too close.

 - It’s done when it’s done, don’t rush it.
 Make sure the skin is nicely cooked.

 - As an optional extra you can replicate the aroma of pimento branches by laying down a bed of dried bay leaves that have been soaking in water.
 Put them on the grill rack before putting the chicken directly on them.
 They smoulder and smoke giving out an aroma that might make your neighbours think about calling the police but will trigger that good time corner of your noggin.